superduper-io/superduper/docs/content/production/change_data_capture.md

 ```

 When `superduper` is configured in this way, this daemon handles all inserts to
-superduper, therefore, if `superduper` is run in another process or service,
+Superduper, therefore, if `superduper` is run in another process or service,
 it's important to configure the existence of the daemon:

 ```python